 You see them everywhere on Interstates 25 and 40 – large commercial trucks.
-Since these two highways intersect in Albuquerque, many statewide and out-of-state truck drivers pass through the big city while making deliveries or heading across the country.
+Since these two highways intersect in Albuquerque, many statewide and out-of-state long-haul truck drivers pass through the city while making deliveries or heading across the country.
 But crashes can happen anywhere, at any time.

 When truck accidents occur, they are often devastating since they happen at high speeds.
 Additionally, a large commercial truck (which can be called a semi, 18-wheeler, or tractor-trailer) can weigh as much as 80,000 lbs.
 The damage they cause can be devastating to car drivers, and often times, multiple parties are affected.

 Common highway truck accidents